 1. Fresh is not always best

-Cocktail guru Dave Arnold first reported that lime juice that had been sitting for 4 hours tasted better to a panel of blind taste-testers than fresh lime juice.
+Cocktail expert Dave Arnold first reported that lime juice that had been sitting for 4 hours tasted better to a panel of blind taste-testers than fresh lime juice.

 We still don't have a bulletproof scientific explanation for why this happens, but quite a few people have demonstrated similar results.